Filters

 - Remuneration: Not Disclosed

-Generic (e.g. 'gender focal point' role Gender equality and Social inclusion (GESI)Result of Service
+Economic justice Generic (e.g. 'gender focal point' role Gender equality and Social inclusion (GESI)Result of Service

-The United Nations Environment Programme (UNEP) is the United Nations system’s designated entity for addressing environmental issues at the global and regional level.
+The United Nations Environment Programme (UNEP) is the leading global environmental authority that sets the global environmental agenda, promotes the coherent implementation of the environmental dimension of sustainable development within the United Nations system and serves as an authoritative advocate for the global environment.
 Its mandate is to coordinate the development of environmental policy consensus by keeping the global environment under review and bringing emerging issues to the attention of governments and the international community for action.

 *There are individuals who may use GenderJobs.org name and trademark in emails and on websites in an attempt to solicit fees from interested job-seekers.
 Some examples of these fees are placement fees or immigration processing fees.
 GenderJobs.org does not use recruiting or placement agencies that charge candidates an up-front fee of any kind.
 If you suspect that you have been a victim of fraud from someone pretending to be GenderJobs.org, please contact us at [email protected]